 Combi is a Japanese manufacturer of children’s products including strollers, travel systems and more.
 Its Coccoro convertible seat is one of the narrowest on the market and starts at around $225.

-What features should you consider when buying a car seat?
+Features to consider when buying a car seat

 Is the seat right for your child’s developmental stage?

 As a baby grows into a toddler and then a preschooler, their car seat will also have to change to accommodate their size and keep them safe in the car.

 - Rear-facing seats: The American Academy of Pediatrics recommends that babies stay rear-facing in vehicles until age 2 because this position protects them best in a crash.
 Infant seats are rear-facing for babies weighing 5 to 25 pounds.
 Some convertible seats can also be used rear-facing.
 Be sure to check both weight and height limits; many infants outgrow their seats in height before weight.

 - Forward-facing seats: Your child can face forward around age 2, but keeping them rear-facing even longer may be safest.
 You can use a forward-facing seat or a convertible car seat when you decide to turn the child forward.

 - Booster seats: Every state has laws that require children to be in a booster seat until a certain age or height.
 The specific requirements differ by state, so search online to find out what laws apply to you.
 For optimal safety, some experts recommend that children under 9 years old, 57 inches and 66 pounds should be in a booster seat.